 The Outreach Training Program provides basic safety and health information and education — it does not fulfill an employer's requirement to provide training under specific OSHA standards.
 The OSHA Outreach Training Program for the Construction Industry provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces in the construction industry.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 It is important to note that this is a voluntary program and does not meet the training requirements for any OSHA standards.
 Although some states, municipalities or others may require outreach training as a condition of employment, it is not an OSHA requirement.
 None of the courses within the Outreach Training Program is considered a certification.

 Through this program, workers can attend 10-hour or 30-hour classes delivered by OSHA-authorized trainers.
-The 10-hour class is intended for entry level workers, while the 30-hour class is more appropriate for supervisors or workers with some safety responsibility.
+The 10-hour class is intended to provide workers with awareness of common job-related safety and health hazards, while the 30-hour class is more appropriate for supervisors or workers with some safety responsibility.
 Through this training, OSHA helps to ensure that workers are more knowledgeable about workplace hazards and their rights, and contribute to our nation's productivity.